JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1981_07.md

 Good morning.
 Let's start with a moment of quiet to thank the Father for all that he has given us, and to get in touch with his presence within us.

-This quote is from [UB 110:3.4](/en/The_Urantia_Book/110#p3_4): “_I cannot but observe that so many of you spend so much time and thought on mere trifles of living, while you almost wholly overlook the more essential realities of everlasting import, those very accomplishments which are concerned with the development of a more harmonious working agreement between you and your Adjusters.
+This quote is from <a id="a118_19"></a>[UB 110:3.4](/en/The_Urantia_Book/110#p3_4): “_I cannot but observe that so many of you spend so much time and thought on mere trifles of living, while you almost wholly overlook the more essential realities of everlasting import, those very accomplishments which are concerned with the development of a more harmonious working agreement between you and your Adjusters.
 The great goal of human existence is to attune to the divinity of the indwelling Adjuster; the great achievement of mortal life is the attainment of a true and understanding consecration to the eternal aims of the divine spirit who waits and works within your mind._”

 That's the topic for this morning: developing a “working agreement,” “attuning” to the Adjuster.
 The format I'd like to use is to present a series of quotes on a theme, then present my own thoughts and reactions to these quotes, and then pose some questions and ask for your thoughts and experiences.